 Before the Mormon pioneers, Native Americans flourished in Utah over the last 10,000 years, hunting game, collecting edible plants and building pithouses and cliff dwellings.
 The construction of Interstate 70 west of the Sevier River uncovered abandoned villages and rock art panels left by the now-vanished Moqui or Fremont people over a thousand years.
-Protected in Fremont Indian State Park, the fascinating site offers a museum with exhibits and 12 interpretive trails that explore one of Utah’s largest Native American ruins.
+Protected in Fremont Indian State Park, the fascinating site offers a museum with exhibits and 12 interpretive trails that explore the largest known Fremont Indian village.
 You will find a trove of rock art, including a 16- by-4-foot pictograph depicting a Paiute blanket.
-(Read: Meet the Fremont’s: Unearthing an Ancient Civilization.)
+(Read: Meet the Fremont’s: Unearthing an Ancient Civilization)

 A nearby Mormon pioneer site is Cove Fort, 20 miles west of Fremont Indian State Park.
 The restored structure, established in 1867, was a stopover for travelers on the Mormon Road between Fillmore, then capital of the Utah Territory, and Beaver.
 Take a guided tour of the historic site and discover the stone fort, a telegraph office, a log cabin, bunkhouse and the hardships of living at this remote outpost